mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Typically `sed` is used to operate on text files where lines are terminated by a newline character.
-While `sed` can operate on binary files, doing this is not typical.
+While `sed` can operate on binary files, doing this is not common.

 A common use for `sed` is automating the application of the same kinds of modifications to a large number of input files.